 Disclosure: We rented and paid for our vehicle as private customers and can’t fault the vehicle or the service.

 Even after all this, we haven’t covered all the delight of Forster and its surroundings, but if that’s not enough to send you packing, I’m not sure what is.
 Get in there and get amongst while the hours are long and swimming weather is great.
 You’ll be sure to love every minute in this gorgeous town.

 - A Central Coast Getaway

 - Our favourite things to do in Kiama

 - Three Great Sydney Weekend Escapes

 Got a Question?

-Got questions about visiting Forster?
+Got questions about exploring Sydney or NSW?
 Join our friendly community where you can ask questions and get advice from the locals